its-tushar-bit/sonatype-firewall-extension/nexus-iq-tools/automation/Readme.md

 # Test environment configuration
 Generate the JARs for Insight-Brain-Service and Nexus-IQ-Tools by building the project.
-Then run the following to test the configuration:
+Then run the following to test the configuration (replace `/path/to/license.lic` with the path to the license):
 ```bash
 python run_performance_eval.py \
     -p sample-profile.json \